grackle-project/grackle/doc/source/Python.rst

 Testing Your Installation
 -------------------------

-To make sure everything is installed properly, you can try invoking pygrackle from the command line:
+To make sure everything is installed properly, you can try invoking gracklepy from the command line:

 .. code-block:: shell-session

-   $ python -c "import pygrackle"
+   $ python -c "import gracklepy"

-If this command executes without raising any errors, then you have successfully installed Pygrackle.
+If this command executes without raising any errors, then you have successfully installed Gracklepy.

-.. _pygrackle-dev:
+.. _gracklepy-dev:

-Installing Pygrackle Development Requirements
+Installing Gracklepy Development Requirements
 +++++++++++++++++++++++++++++++++++++++++++++

 There are a handful of additional packages required purely for developing